 It seems like it was over a decade ago that I was starting my college studies – and that’s because it was!
 Those days were filled with excitement, energy, and enthusiasm for a career that lay ahead of me.
 Since the day I was admitted into college, I had aspirations of becoming an investment banker and one day being a Fortune 500 CEO.
 The name of the company was irrelevant to the goal; it was just a placeholder I created to measure my success and happiness in life.

-I wanted to wear custom tailored business clothes, have a personal assistant to book my appointments for me, and be “powerful and important.”
+I wanted to wear custom tailored business clothes, have a professional virtual assistant to book my appointments for me, and be “powerful and important.”
 I wanted to be the boss and the ultimate decision maker.
 As I was graduating from Syracuse University and the economic crash of 2008 was happening simultaneously, my dreams of investment banking went down the drain.
 Nevertheless, my drive to be sitting in the C-Suite one day lived on.
 I worked for a Fortune 500 company upon graduation and aspired to be the next CEO.
 During that time I learned a lot and excelled at my job.
 I wasn’t just growing and maturing inside the office, it was happening outside the office too.

 And like many others do in their 20s, I met a girl.
 A few years later, that girl became my wife.
 That’s when things started to change.
 I still had the drive to advance in my career, but it felt different.
 I went back to school and obtained my MBA.
 I switched companies in order to better position myself with my goals.
 But the days of thinking I would sit at the office for as long as it would take began to fade.
 I had a stronger desire to be at home than to be in the boardroom.